Rated4.8/5 | 1512 reviews

 • • Using screenshots without context, timestamp, or explanation in chronology.

-• • Mixing template wording from different sources and creating route ambiguity.
+• • Mixing template wording from different sources and creating confusion about the next step.

 • • Waiting until expiry day to assemble court paperwork.